docker-mailserver/docker-mailserver/README.md

 # docker-mailserver

-A fullstack but simple mail server (smtp, imap, antispam, antivirus...)
+A fullstack but simple mail server (smtp, imap, antispam, antivirus...).
+Only configuration files, no SQL database.
+Keep it simple and versioned.
+Easy to deploy and upgrade.

 Includes: